mzhaase/advent-of-code/2024/07/performance_notes.md

 Using @lru_cache on the add, concatenate and multiply functions actually slows down the code to 2.5s

-Single-process using recursive function: 10.7s.
+Single-process using recursive function: 5.2s.
-Multi-process with recursive function: 1.7s
+Multi-process with recursive function: 0.9s
+Using pypy, part 2 now runs in 0.68s.
+But part 1 runs in .62s instead of .08s.